vasilvv/tls-alps/draft-vvv-tls-alps.md

-If the server accepts early data, the server SHALL NOT send an `application_settings` extension, and thus the client SHALL NOT send a ClientApplicationSettings message.
+If the server accepts early data, the server SHALL NOT send an `application_settings` extension, and thus the client SHALL NOT send a `application_settings` extension in its EncryptedExtensions message.
+Unless the server has sent some other extension which uses client EncryptedExtensions, the client SHALL NOT send an EncryptedExtensions message.
 Instead, the connection implicitly uses the PSK's application settings, if any.

 If the server rejects early data, application settings are negotiated independently of the PSK, as if early data were not offered.

 If the client wishes to send different client settings for the connection, it MUST NOT offer 0-RTT.
 Conversely, if the server wishes to use send different